Particular/docs.particular.net/samples/serializers/transitioning-formats/sample.md

 This sample illustrates an approach for introducing a breaking change to the [message serialization](/nservicebus/serialization/) format in a way that requires no endpoint downtime and no manipulation of message bodies.

-NOTE: This sample uses four "SamplePhase" endpoint projects to illustrate the iterations of a single endpoint in one solution.
+NOTE: This sample uses four "SamplePhase" endpoint projects to illustrate each iteration of a single endpoint over time.

-The [external Json.NET serializer](/nservicebus/serialization/newtonsoft.md) is used in this sample, but the phased upgrade approach is applicable to changing the format of any serializer or even moving between different serializers.
+The [external Json.NET serializer](/nservicebus/serialization/newtonsoft.md) is used in this sample, but the phased upgrade approach is applicable to changing the format of any serializer or moving between different serializers.

 ## Message contracts